slamdev/baby-routine-tracker/technical-tasks.md

   * Build data persistence for interrupted operations.
   * Add transaction rollback and data integrity protection.
   * Implement graceful degradation strategies for various error types.

+### **AI Sleep Routine Builder**

+**User Story:** As a new parent, I want to get suggestions for a sleep routine based on my baby's actual sleep data and age so I can get help establishing a healthy schedule.

+* **Acceptance Criteria:**
+  * A button or section labeled "Get Sleep Plan" is available.
+  * Tapping it triggers a call to the AI service, sending recent sleep data and the baby's age.
+  * A loading indicator is displayed during the process.
+  * The app displays the AI-generated suggestions upon a successful response.
+* **Technical Tasks:**
+  * Set up and configure the Google Gemini API.
+  * Implement a repository or service class to handle the network request to the API.
+  * Create data models for serializing the request and deserializing the response.
+  * Implement UI states for loading, success, and error.

+**User Story:** As a parent, I want to see the AI-suggested nap times and bedtime clearly presented within the app.

+* **Acceptance Criteria:**
+  * The suggestions are formatted in a simple, easy-to-scan list or timeline view.
+  * Nap times are clearly distinguished from the final bedtime.
+  * A disclaimer is visible, indicating the suggestions are AI-generated and not medical advice.
+* **Technical Tasks:**
+  * Design and build a Jetpack Compose UI to display the structured sleep plan.
+  * Format the data from the API response into a user-friendly presentation.

+**User Story:** As a parent, I want to build the sleep plan using AI suggestions and my own customizations.

+* **Acceptance Criteria:**
+  * After the AI generates a plan, the user can edit the proposed times.
+  * The user can add new sleep windows or remove suggested ones.
+  * There is a "Save" button to persist the customized plan.
+  * The saved plan can be viewed later from a dedicated screen.
+* **Technical Tasks:**
+  * Create a new Firestore collection to store user-customized sleep plans.
+  * Build an editable UI for the sleep plan that allows for modification of the AI-generated data.
+  * Implement the logic to save, fetch, and display the customized plan.